We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 'Engage in conscious intentional activity and, through language, attach meanings to their actions... [therefore] sociologists should be less concerned to explain behaviour than to understand how people come to interpret the world in the way they do.'
 Taylor and Field, 1993:15

 In attempting to achieve this goal of interpretative understanding, reliance is placed on essentially qualitative research methodologies in order to get as close as possible to the world of the subjects or social actors being studied.
 In terms of health and illness, this interpretative approach focuses upon the (symbolic) meanings of what it is to be ill in our society, and would not confine its interest in health to what would be perceived as the closed world of clinical biomedicine (this would not rule out the study of the interactions of clinicians themselves both with patients and with colleagues).
-The following issues in health and illness are examples of the research focus of interpretative sociology:

 The Symbolic Interactionist perspective of health and illness